Barcelona Visitors Guide

 - Read Google reviews – they are pretty good

-- Make reservations – The Fork app is a great place to make reservations for many of this places-otherwise just click on their website from Google Maps
+- Make reservations – The Fork app is a good place to make reservations for many of these; otherwise, just click on their website from Google Maps or Instagram

 - Old Bodegas – they are all over the place – they look old and cool and usually are – wander in for a vermut or copa de vino